pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 These tools further expanded their mental and physical faculties, which in turn helped make these creatures even smarter.
 Being smarter meant better tools, which again made them smarter, and eventually they developed the digital computer.

-If we see tools as an extension of our selves, is it really a stretch then to view the *homo sapiens* branch of this tree as representing a *single cyber-physical* organism?
+If we see tools as an extension of our selves, is it a stretch to say that the *homo sapiens* branch of this tree represents a *single cyber-physical* organism?

 ## There is no such thing as AGI
 In pop culture, "artificial general intelligence" (AGI) is thought to be a sentient entity forged from silicon suddenly announced to the world in a press release by Big Tech Corp.